Perspectives

 Amazon, Virgin and Tesco are prime examples of brands that have stretched successfully.
 Amazon grew from an online bookstore to an e-commerce and cloud computing giant, whilst Virgin expanded from a record label into airlines and telecommunications.
 Tesco, initially a grocery retailer, ventured into financial services by offering credit cards and home insurance, as well as fashion, optical and mobile All maintaining a consistent core brand identity while broadening its horizons.

-Brands like these can leap more easily into new categories allowing the business to evolve and take risks without compromising their core.
+Brands like these can leap more easily into new categories allowing the business to evolve and take risks without compromising their core brand values.
 Not a matter of luck, but often the result of intricate understanding of their core brand identity, and careful strategic planning and execution – ultimately knowing where and how to stretch.

-Stretching requires brands to truly understand their ‘core’; the distinct elements that make them instantly recognisable but also the important consideration of what they could be great at doing: how does the stretch opportunity fit with their strategic direction of travel (mission or purpose), or their existing products or services, their culture and their capabilities, and even distribution network – apple’s apple stores provide the physical availability to support successful brand stretch – think iPhone to mac book.
+Stretching requires brands to truly understand their ‘core’; the distinct elements that make them instantly recognisable but also the market penetration strategy showcasing what they could be great at doing: how does the stretch opportunity fit with their strategic direction of travel (mission or purpose), or their existing products or services, their culture and their capabilities, and even distribution network – apple’s apple stores provide the physical availability to support successful brand stretch – think iPhone to mac book.

 If Ferrari were to suddenly venture into budget-friendly products, it may run the risk of losing its luxury image, diluting the brand and falling into the trap of losing sight of what made them famous in the first place – the elements that helped them to deliver differentiation, relevance and value.
-However, a stretch into lifestyle products like luxury apparel, watches, and even theme parks (Ferrari World) are a much better fit, as the brand has stayed true to its core identity and continued to satisfy their loyal set of customers - and perhaps even brought new ones in as the brand for some, might feel more accessible.
+However, a stretch into lifestyle products like luxury apparel, watches, and even theme parks (Ferrari World) are a much better fit, as the brand has stayed true to its core identity and continued to satisfy their loyal set of customers - and perhaps even acquired loyal customers in new markets as the brand for some, might feel more accessible.

 Whilst we understand that brand stretch is most likely to succeed when it fits the long-term vision and also involves playing to a brand’s strength, this of course, is not without risks.